24/7 Emergency Service

 Conclusion

 A few simple BBQ safety habits can make the difference between a fun summer afternoon and a dangerous fire emergency.
-By keeping your grill clean, maintaining safe distances, staying attentive, and using proper equipment, you protect your home, family, and neighbourhood.
+By keeping your grill clean, maintaining safe distances, staying attentive, and using proper equipment, you protect your home, family, and neighborhood.

 Grill safely, enjoy the sunshine, and keep fire hazards off the menu.